ModiaSim/Modia.jl/docs/src/index.md

 ### Version 0.6.1

+Non-backwards compatible changes

+- Equations can only be defined with key `equations` and no other key.

+- Parameter values in the code are now type cast to the type of the parameter value from the `@instantiatedModel(..)` call.
+The benefit is that access of parameter values in the code is type stable and operations with the parameter value are more efficient and at run-time no memory is allocated.
+  Existing models can no longer be simulated, if parameter values provided via `simulate!(.., merge=xx)` are not type compatible to their definition.
+For example, an error is thrown if the @instantedModel(..) uses a Float64 value and the
+  `simulate!(.., merge=xx)` uses a `Measurement{Float64}` value for the same parameter

+Other changes:

 - See release notes of [ModiaLang](https://github.com/ModiaSim/ModiaLang.jl/releases/tag/v0.11.0) and of [Modia3D](https://github.com/ModiaSim/Modia3D.jl/releases/tag/v0.9.0).

 - Project.toml and Manifest.toml updated due to new versions of Modia3D and ModiaLang

 - docu: fix some typing and formatting

 ### Version 0.6.0